kajolguptaa/snowflake_project/README.md

 STEPS INVOLVED

-a.
-Creation of database
+1. Creation of database

-b.
-Creation of schemas
+2. Creation of schemas

-c.
-Creation of table as per dataset
+3. Creation of table as per dataset

-d.
-Creation of Integration Object
+4. Creation of Integration Object

-e.
-Creation of external stage for loading the data structure
+5. Creation of external stage for loading the data structure

-f.
-Creation of snowpipe for autoingesting of data from S3 bucket
+6. Creation of snowpipe for autoingesting of data from S3 bucket

-g.
-Creation of stream on the given table
+7. Creation of stream on the given table

-h.
-SCD 2 operation on the consumer table
+8. SCD 2 operation on the consumer table